aws-deadline/deadline-cloud-for-after-effects/README.md

 1. Now if you run `python --version` and `deadline --version`, you should have access to both of the executables and After Effects should do.
 Retry job submission.

 **For Windows**
-1. Open Command Prompt
+1. Open Command Prompt.
 1. Run `where python`, `where python3`, `where py`, and `where deadline`.
 The Deadline check will tell you which Python executable you should be adding to your $PATH.
-1. Get Admin permissions and then open "Edit the system environment variables".
+1. Press Windows + S and search for "Edit the system environment variables".
+Note this will require admin access.
 Click "Environment Variables...".
 Depending on whether Deadline CLI was a user installation or system installation, open the corresponding $PATH variable.
 1. Ensure that the binary folders containing deadline and your python CLI have been added to your PATH.
 Deadline will either be located in the DeadlineCloudSubmitter folder when installed from the submitter installer or under a python folder if managed by pip.
+If you're managing Deadline CLI with pip, run `python -m pip list` and/or `python3 -m pip list` to ensure you add the Python containing Deadine CLI to your path.

 ### Error: Deadline Not Found
 1. First, open your Terminal or Command Prompt and run `deadline --version` to verify installation.
 1. Then follow the troubleshooting steps above for Python for your respective OS and verify that deadline is on your $PATH.
 1. If you have multiple Python installations and manage Deadline via Pip, verify that the Python on your $PATH is the Python that managed your Deadline installation.
-This can be used by comparing your `which python` and `which deadline` paths, and also pip uninstalling and reinstalling to see which `bin` directory your deadline CLI shows up in.
+This can be done by running `python -m pip list` and `python3 -m pip list` to verify this.

 ### Font with an unsupported extension <extension> was found**
 See **Font attachment system** below.